hyperledger-labs/perun-node/README.md

     }
     ```

-2. The key files of the keys mentioned in the test_addresses.json for alice and bob should be present in testdata/test-keystore and the geth's keystore.
+2. The key files of the keys mentioned in the `test_addresses.json` for alice and bob should be present in `testdata/test-keystore` directory and the loaded in geth's keystore.
-3. Sample configuration is available at testdata with default keys and key files.
-To use these, simply add the key files from testdata/test-keystore directory to geth's keystore.
+3. Sample configuration is available at `testdata` with default keys and key files.
+To use these, simply add the key files from `testdata/test-keystore` directory to geth's keystore.
 4. Both Alice's and Bob's account should have minimum of 10 Ethers each to run this walkthrough.
 (It is currently not yet tested on mainnet.)
 5. If a local geth node is used to run the walkthrough, the mining should be activated to execute transactions.
-6. Make sure that the dependencies are synchronized using go mod.
+6. Make sure that the dependencies are synchronized using `go mod tidy` command.

 #### Build and run from source